January 31, 2016

 Having tried a variety of products, I have returned to the old school.
 Dolphinite 2005N Natural Bedding Compound is a linseed oil-based compound with the consistency of peanut butter.
 It is the same as the bedding compounds used a century ago.
 Unlike more modern compounds (such as 3M 5200 or Interlux 214) it stays flexible for the life of the canvas (several decades), seals well, accepts paint well and yet allows the keel to be removed from the canvas if necessary some years down the line.

 Most canoes use 1” (25 mm) #6 flat head silicon bronze screws combined with brass finish washers.
 Begin by driving one screw into each end of the canoe.
 Turn the canoe on its edge to allow access to the bottom of the canoe inside and out at the same time.
 This is where it is useful to have the canoe set up on two canoe cradles.

 Apply bedding compound generously to the keel with a putty knife.
 Any excess will be cleaned up later.
 For now, it is more important to ensure a good seal along the entire length of the keel.
 Then, open the original screw-holes at each end to make it easier to find them.

 Once both ends are attached, check to make sure that the keel is properly lined up with the centre of the canoe.
 Once aligned, drive the rest of the screws along its full length.
 Usually, it is necessary to apply some pressure on the keel in order for the screws to catch properly.
 Sometimes, I need to get under seats to drive the screws.
 This is where a flexible drill extension comes in very handy.
 Most of the time however, I have removed the seats to refinish or re-cane them, so access to all of the screw-holes along the canoe’s centre-line is not a problem.

 Remove excess bedding compound from the edges of the keel and apply more to areas that are not completely sealed.
-Remove any bedding compound stuck to the canvas with medium steel wool soaked in lacquer thinner.
+Remove any bedding compound stuck to the canvas using medium steel wool soaked in lacquer thinner.

 Use a file to take care of any screw-tips poking through the keel.
 Finally, let the bedding compound cure for a few days before applying paint.